 The vinaigrette isn’t an afterthought, it plays a key role in the deliciousness of this platter.
 Fresh tarragon can be found along with the other herbs that come in little plastic containers in the produce section.
 It has a nice zesty licorice vibe and I use lots of it to get a really assertive flavor.
 No dried herbs, only fresh!

-- 1 5-oz can of Genova Yellowfin Tuna, packed in olive oil
+- 5 oz Genova Yellowfin Tuna, packed in olive oil

-- 1/2 cup canned black beans, well rinsed
+- 1/2 cup canned black beans, drained and rinsed well

-- 1/2 cup canned cannellini beans, well rinsed
+- 1/2 cup canned cannellini beans, drained and rinsed well

-- 1/2 cup canned garbanzo beans, well rinsed
+- 1/2 cup canned garbanzo beans, drained and rinsed well

-- 1/2 cup red kidney beans, canned, well rinsed
+- 1/2 cup red kidney beans, drained and rinsed well

-- 3 or 4 radishes, sliced paper thin (I used a mandolin slicer)
+- 4 radishes, sliced paper thin (I used a mandolin slicer)

 - several basil leaves